 - 1. All views are welcomed, helping the group consider options outside its ordinary range of thought. - 2.
-Each Councilmember has equal responsibility and ownership in the operation and outcomes of Council meetings. - Everyone speaks with courtesy and respect, even when laboring under heartfelt emotion.
+Each Councilmember has equal responsibility and ownership in the operation and outcomes of Council meetings. - 3.
+Everyone speaks with courtesy and respect, even when laboring under heartfelt emotion. - 4.
+Members may argue their views strongly during discussion, but once a decision is made, the minority accepts the majority decision as the decision of the body. - 5.
+Members are curious and transparent they ask rather than assume.